-EDUCATION AND MANAGEMENT STRATEGIES FOR PARENTS OF EXCEPTIONAL INDIVIDUALS

-3 credits Prerequisite: certification in special education and/or permission of instructor.
-Methods of working with parents to facilitate effective programs for handicapped individuals.
-Strategies for providing support and educational services for parents examined.

-PROGRAM DEVELOPMENT AND SERVICE DELIVERY SYSTEMS 605
+SUPERVISION OF INSTRUCTION 602

+Prerequisite: certification in an area of special education.
+Study of administration an supervi-sory practices unique to special education classes and services.
-Prerequisite: certification in special and/or permission of instructor.
-Provides strategies for community analysis, case findings, funding sources and practices, and development of program models and service delivery systems to serve the handicapped.

-RESEARCH DESIGN AND PRACTICE IN SPECIAL EDUCATION 606 3 credits Prerequisite: 5100:640.
-An in-depth examination of qualitative research, single subject design, hypothesis generation an methodological practices unique to individual research and its application to special populations.

-612 SEMINAR: ISSUES IN SPECIAL EDUCATION 3 credits Prerequisites: 25 hours of graduate study in special education and/or permission of the instruc-tor.
-A culminating seminar for graduate students in special education designed to study, examine and reflect upon current trends, issues and practices.

-STUDENT TEACHING SEMINAR 691 credit Taken concurrently with Student Teaching.
-Review and discussion of issues raised during teaching experience.

-- STUDENT TEACHING: SCHOOL AUDIOLOGY 6 credits Prerequisite: Permission of advisor.
-Directed teaching under supervision of a special teacher 692 and a University supervisor. - STUDENT TEACHING: SPEECH LANGUAGE PATHOLOGY 6 credits 693 o créats Prerequiste: Permission of advisor.
-Directed teaching under supervision of a special teacher and a University supervisor. - RESEARCH PROJECT IN SPECIAL AREA (SCHOLARLY PAPER) 3 credits Prerequisite: Culminating experience in master's program.
-An in-depth study of an identified topic in a scholarly paper.

-FIELD EXPERIENCE: MASTER'S 695

-1-4 credits (May be repeated for a total of eight credits) Designed to provide on-the-job experience in a special education program on an individual basis.
+- COLLABORATION AND CONSULTATION SKILLS FOR SPECIAL EDUCATORS 3 credits 604 Prerequisite: admission to graduate program in special education or permission of the instruc-tor, Advanced consideration of the roles and responsibilities of parents, professionals and individuals with disabilities in the development and implementation of educational interventions and related issues. - INCLUSION MODELS AND STRATEGIES 605 Prerequisite: admission to graduate program in special education.
+History, theory, philosophy, legislative mandates, models, strategies, curriculum modifications, methods/materials adap-tations which support the inclusion of students with disabilities.
+Emphasis on collaboration and teaming - RESEARCH APPLICATIONS IN SPECIAL EDUCATION 3 credits 606 REGEARCH AFFLIGATIONS IN SECOND EDUCATION Prerequisites: admission to graduate program in special education and 5100:640.
+An exami-nation of quantitative and qualitative research/methodology and its application to the field of special education.
+Applied research is an essential component of the course. - SEMINAR: LEGAL ISSUES IN SPECIAL EDUCATION 3 credits 611 Prerequisites: admission to graduate program in special education and 5170.720 or permis-sion of instructor.
+A culminating seminar for graduate students in special education designed to study, examine and reflect upon the legal aspects of historical and current trends, issues and practices. - 612 SEMINAR: SOCIAL/ETHICAL ISSUES IN SPECIAL EDUCATION 3 credits Prerequisites: admission to graduate program in special education, 611, or permission of the instructor.
+A culminating seminar for graduate students in special education designed to study, examine and reflect upon the social and ethical aspects of historical and current trends, issues and practices. - 691 STUDENT TEACHING SEMINAR 1 credit Taken concurrently with Student Teaching.
+Review and discussion of issues raised during teaching experience. - 692 STUDENT TEACHING: SCHOOL AUDIOLOGY 6 credits Prerequisite: Permission of advisor.
+Directed teaching under supervision of a special teacher and a University supervisor. - STUDENT TEACHING: SPEECH LANGUAGE PATHOLOGY 6 credits 693 Prerequisite: Permission of advisor.
+Directed teaching under supervision of a special teacher and a University supervisor. - RESEARCH PROJECT IN SPECIAL AREA (SCHOLARLY PAPER) 694 3 credits Prerequisite: Culminating experience in master's program.
+An in-depth study of an identified topic in a scholarly paper. - FIELD EXPERIENCE: MASTER'S 1-4 credits (May be repeated for a total of eight credits) Designed to provide on-the-job experience in a 695 special education program on an individual basis. - INDEPENDENT STUDY 697 1-3 credits (May be repeated for a total of nine credits) Prerequisites: permission of adviser and supervi-sor of independent study.
+Specific area of investigation determined in accordance with stu- - MASTER'S PROBLEM 698 dent's needs.

-INDEPENDENT STUDY

-1-3 credits (May be repeated for a total of nine credits) Prerequisites: permission of adviser and supervisor of independent study.
-Specific area of investigation determined in accordance with student's needs.

-Prerequisite: permission of adviser.
+2-4 credits Prerequisite: permission of adviser.
 In-depth study of a research problem in education.
 Student must be able to demonstrate critical and analytical skills in dealing with a problem in special education.

-Thorough study and analysis in depth of an educational problem, field projects in special areas; synthesis of existing knowledge in relationship to a specific topic.
+4-6 credits Thorough study and analysis in depth of an educational problem, field projects in special areas; synthesis of existing knowledge in relationship to a specific topic.